khalidb/KGSaturation_with_provenance/README.md

-#Provenance-Enhanced Knowledge Graphs
+# Provenance-Enhanced Knowledge Graphs

 This repository contains the source code and data used for capturing provenance incrementally in RDF knowledge graphs.
 Specifically, it contains the source code and data used in the following technical report showing how knowledge graph saturation can be enhanced with provenance capture, and how both saturation and provenance capture can be performed efficiently against dynamic knowledge graphs that are subject to triple assertion and deletion.

 Khalid Belhajjame and Mohamed-Yassine Mejri.
 Provenance-Enhanced Saturation of Dynamic Knowledge Graphs.
 Technical Report.
 PSL, Paris-Dauphine University, pages 1-59.
 2021

+## Code
 The source code and data are available as a postgres dump.
 The code is composed of a suite of stored procedures.
-The code is composed of the following kinds of stored procedures:
+The code is composed of the following kinds of stored procedures.
+Note that such procedures needs to be configured to specify, for example, the name of the dataset, for instance.

-- Dataset Loading
+- Dataset Loading: prepare_data()
-- Classical bulk-based saturation with no provenance capture
+- Classical bulk-based saturation with no provenance capture: saturate() and saturate_full()
-- Bulk-based saturation with provenance capture
+- Bulk-based saturation with provenance capture: p_saturate(), p_saturate_full(), bulk°saturation() and bulk_saturation_driver()
-- Incremental saturation with provenance capture under batch insertion
+- Incremental saturation with provenance capture under batch insertion: incremental_saturation_driver(), incremental_qualtile_saturation_driver()
-- Incremental saturation with provenance capture under batch deletion
+- Incremental saturation with provenance capture under batch deletion: delete_instance_saturation() and delete_schema_saturation

+There are also a number of other auxiliary sub-routines that are called from within the above procedures.

+## Datasets

-The datasets that are included within the repository are DBLP, YAGO, LUBM-10 ansd LUBM-1000.
+The datasets that are included within the repository are:

+DBLP computer science bibliography: https://dblp.uni-trier.de/faq/What+is+dblp.html

+YAGO: https://yago-knowledge.org.
+We used the Taxonomy and the full types

+LUBM-10 and LUBM-1000: We generated these datasets using the Lehigh University Benchmark available at http://swat.cse.lehigh.edu/projects/lubm/